NoelOsiro/safi/backend/README.md

 ## **Next recommended steps**

+## Segment Rules

+The pipeline uses a shared `SEGMENT_RULES` mapping to steer generation and retrieval based on behavior-driven personas.
+The canonical definition lives in `app/config/segment_rules.py` and includes keys such as:

+- `tone`: friendly description of tone for the persona
+- `must_include`: required message elements (e.g., `discounts`, `loyalty appreciation`)
+- `product_focus`: helps retrieval decide which product sets to prioritize
+- `cta`: suggested call-to-action

+To extend or add a new persona, update `app/config/segment_rules.py` with a new entry.
+Nodes like `generation_node` and `retrieval_node` import this module to apply persona rules consistently across the graph.

 - Implement the `generation_node` to produce persona- and segment-aware responses (tone, offers, product mentions).
 (I can implement this next.)
 - Add unit tests for multiple segmentation scenarios and tuning thresholds.
 - (Optional) Add CI: GitHub Actions workflow to run tests on push/PR using a light Python matrix.